LakeeshaVeruni16/Project-Overview-Dashboard/README.md

 1. **Download** all project files from this repository.
 2. **Open** `Dashboard.pbix` in Power BI Desktop or `Dashboard.xlsx` in Excel.
-3. Ensure all CSV files are in the same folder as the dashboard files to maintain data connectivity.
+3. Place all CSV files in the same folder as the dashboard files to ensure data connectivity.
-4. For advanced queries, use `SQLQuery1.sql` in your SQL environment.
+4. For advanced analysis, use `SQLQuery1.sql` with your database environment.
 5. Use the dashboard’s interactive filters to explore departmental and project-level insights.

 ---